Kurów: Jews in Kurów

 About 2,600 Jews lived in Kurów when the Second World War began.
 The Jewish population of Kurów was decimated during the ethnic cleansing following the invasion by the Wehrmacht.
 The synagogue suffered heavy damages.
 In June 1941, a ghetto was formed and Jews were forbidden to leave Kurów.
 In April or May 1942, most of Kurów's Jews were marched by the occupiers to Końskowola, some liquidated along the way, then the next day to the train station near Puławy and forced into trains.
 They were taken to Sobibor.
 Several of the Kurów Jews managed to survive the selections of the first day in that camp and those Jews were able to help organize and execute the revolt in Sobibor which resulted in the destruction of the camp by the Germans themselves.
 Though some Polish Christians denounced Jews to the Germans, others helped shelter and save several of Kurów's Jews: Mieczysław Kutnik, Adam Turczyk, Wacław Mańko, and Andrzej and Katarzyna Zarzycki, the latter whom were recognized as Righteous Among the Nations by Yad Vashem after the war.
 Additionally, the German Nazi government operated a forced labour camp for Jews from July to November 1942.
 Several Jews of the pre-war Jewish population of 2,600 survived the war.

-Many former Jewish residents of Kurów emigrated to America, Israel, Argentina, France before World War II and other points elsewhere, wherever they could find refuge.
+Many former Jewish residents of Kurów emigrated to the United States, Israel, Argentina, France before World War II and other points elsewhere, wherever they could find refuge.
 There was a Kurów burial society in New York.